-Dr. Johnathan Vest, Assistant Professor and Interim Chair
+Dr. Johnathan Vest, Associate Professor and Interim Chair

 Opened in August of 2013, the renovated and expanded Fine Arts Building on the campus of the University of Tennessee at Martin serves as the home for the Departments of Music and Visual and Theater Arts.
 The 112,000 square foot facility was completed at a cost of $14 million and includes 16 classrooms, 24 studio rooms, 35 offices, 23 practice rooms, a music computer lab, choral/recital hall, band rehearsal hall, percussion rehearsal room, labs for graphic arts, ceramics, fabrics, and sculpture, a costume shop, scene shop and a state-of-the-art black-box theater.
 Plans are under way for phase two of the project, which will include a renovation of the Harriet Fulton Theatre.